 the windpipe.
 The trachea connects the larynx (voice box) with the bronchi (the 2 large air passages that lead into the lungs) and serves as the main passage for air coming from the nose and mouth into the bronchi and lungs.

-surgery to create an opening of the trachea through the neck.
-See also trachea.
+surgery to create an opening of the trachea through the neck; also used as a term for the opening itself.
+See also stoma, trachea.

-in the prostate, this is the innermost area that surrounds the urethra.
-This is where benign prostatic hyperplasia (BPH) develops.
+area of passage from one part or condition to another.
+In the prostate, the transition zone refers to the innermost area that surrounds the urethra, where benign prostatic hyperplasia (BPH) develops.
 See also benign prostatic hyperplasia (BPH), prostate, urethra.

-genetic material that is out of its normal place, as when deoxyribonucleic acid (DNA) from one chromosome breaks off and gets attached to a different chromosome.
+genetic material that is out of its normal place, as when deoxyribonucleic acid (DNA) from one chromosome breaks off and attaches to a different chromosome.
 See also chromosome, deoxyribonucleic acid, mutation.

 also called TRUS.
 An imaging test in which a probe is put in the rectum, where it puts out sound waves to make a picture of the prostate on a screen to help find tumors.
 See also prostate, rectum.

 also called TURP.
-An operation that removes a part of the prostate gland that surrounds the urethra (the tube through which urine exits the bladder).
-The procedure is used for some men with prostate cancer who cannot have the prostate removed (radical prostatectomy) because of advanced age or other serious illnesses.
-This operation can be used to relieve symptoms caused by a tumor, but it is not expected to cure this disease or remove all of the cancer.
-TURP is used more often to relieve symptoms of benign prostatic hyperplasia (BPH).
+An operation to remove the inner part of the prostate gland that surrounds the urethra (the tube through which urine exits the bladder).
+This procedure is most often used to relieve symptoms of benign prostatic hyperplasia (BPH).
+It can also be used for some men with prostate cancer who cannot have the prostate removed because of advanced age or other serious illnesses.
+It can relieve problems with urination, but is not expected to cure or remove all of the cancer.
 See also benign prostatic hyperplasia (BPH), prostate.

 the second section of the colon, a part of the large intestine.
 It is called transverse because it goes across the body from the right to the left side.
 See also colon, ascending colon, descending colon, sigmoid colon.

 also called a TRAM flap or rectus abdominus flap procedure.
-A method of breast reconstruction in which tissue from the lower abdominal wall (belly) which receives its blood supply from the rectus abdominus muscle is used.
+A method of breast reconstruction in which tissue from the lower abdominal wall (belly) including the rectus abdominus muscle is used.
 The tissue from this area is moved up to the chest to create a breast mound.
 An implant is usually not needed.
 Moving muscle and tissue from the lower abdomen to the chest results in flattening of the lower abdomen (a “tummy tuck”).
 See also breast reconstruction.

-breast cancer that does not have estrogen receptors, progesterone receptors, or human epidermal growth factor receptor 2 (HER2).
+breast cancer that does not have estrogen receptors, progesterone receptors, or an excess of human epidermal growth factor receptor 2 (HER2).
 This limits the effective treatment options for patients.
 See also estrogen receptor assay, human epidermal growth factor receptor 2, progesterone receptor assay.

 see transrectal ultrasound.